greentfrapp/project-asimov/guide_fairness.md

 This piece by Selbst et al. is important because it highlights many obstacles to designing fair AIS, all of which are often deeply embedded in the psyche of an AI practitioner.
 Upon a close reading of the work, readers might realize that the five traps are essentially variants of each other and can be ultimately attributed to a lack of appreciation for the sociotechnical context.
 Perhaps the most important thing to pick up from this is that AI practitioners *have* to treat their application's subject matter with humility, rather than naively and arrogantly assuming that AIS can simply solve everything.

-<span class="emph">TL;DR - Nope, there is no agnostic theory of fairness yet and maybe there shouldn't be one.</span>
+<span class="emph">TL;DR - Nope, there is no context-free theory of fairness yet and maybe there shouldn't be one.</span>

 ---